Get Your Wigle On is to benefit from second round of the Government’s Culture Recovery Fund

 Unfortunately our production of Hunchback of Notre Dame is another show that has fallen victim to COVID19.
 Our adult cast and a FULL orchestra will take to the Theatre Severn stage to record some show stopping musical numbers unlike any other we have attempted.
 We will be opening up spaces to members and will have more information in the weeks to come.
 Be sure to keep a look out.

-Video will make its debut showing at the end of June
+Video will make its debut showing in Summer 2021

 We are thrilled to be welcoming some awesome guests from the West End to carry out some amazing workshops over the coming months.

 We will be announcing full information on these in the coming weeks, including how to book on.
 There will only be a small charge to book on as these workshops will be mostly financed by the grant.